 As the world’s largest video-sharing platform, YouTube enables users to create, stream, and share their work.
 However, content owners may also find that their work is being used and shared via YouTube without their permission.
-While this raises important questions on copyright infringement, there’s also some benefits associated with these types of usage.
+While this raises important questions on copyright infringement, there are also some benefits associated with these types of usage.

 According to a report published by Google in 2018, YouTube has paid more than 3,000 million dollars to rights holders who have monetized the use of their content through Content ID since its launch in 2007.
-But the benefits of someone using unauthorized content on YouTube goes beyond generating extra sources of income.
-Increasing exposure and sharing via YouTube can generate interest in an artist, show or brand and increase audience numbers.
+Youtube’s Content ID monetization is a potential treasure trove of opportunity for businesses and brands of all sizes.

 A great case study is Manchester United.
 Within 24 hours of the launch of his YouTube account, the club’s official channel brought together more than 150,000 subscribers and 518,653 views in its first published video.
 After 5 months they already had a community that exceeded one million subscribers.

-In an official blog for Midem – a leading music industry event – Rebecca Lammers, CEO and founder of Laniakea Music, wrote that not enough credit was being given to Youtube or their Content ID system for all that it is doing to help the music industry.
+In an official blog for Midem – a leading music industry event – Rebecca Lammers, CEO, and founder of Laniakea Music, wrote that not enough credit was being given to Youtube or their Content ID system for all that it is doing to help the music industry.